chrisburnell/chrisburnell.com/src/pages/cv.md

     <h3 class=" [ delta ] ">Open Source Author</h3>
 </div>

-Author of numerous open source projects for web developers and designers, some being utilised for client projects to this day and cumulating over 1,000 downloads per month, including:
+Author of numerous open source projects for web developers and designers, some being utilised for client projects to this day and grossing over 1,000 downloads per month, including:

 - **[Bowhead](https://chrisburnell.com/bowhead/)** <small>([>4,000 downloads](https://www.npmjs.com/package/@chrisburnell/bowhead) · [3 ★](https://github.com/chrisburnell/bowhead))</small><br>A SCSS framework for integrating design tokens into a CSS codebase with support for CSS Variables.
 This framework has now been a key component in over half a dozen projects deployed during my time at *Squiz*.
 - **[eleventy-cache-webmentions](https://chrisburnell.com/eleventy-cache-webmentions/)** <small>([>2,900 downloads](https://www.npmjs.com/package/@chrisburnell/eleventy-cache-webmentions) · [13 ★](https://github.com/chrisburnell/eleventy-cache-webmentions))</small><br>A plugin for the popular static site generator, [Eleventy](https://11ty.io/), that allows the caching of Webmentions and makes them available to use throughout one’s website.